szmarczak/resolve-alpn/README.md

 console.log(result); // {alpnProtocol: 'h2', socket: tls.TLSSocket}

-// Remember to close the socket! result.socket.end();
+// Remember to destroy the socket if you don't use it! result.socket.destroy();
 ```

 ## License